schirrmacher/malwi/README.md

 ## How does it work?

-malwi applies [DistilBert](https://huggingface.co/docs/transformers/model_doc/distilbert) and Support Vector Machines (SVM) based on the design of [_Zero Day Malware Detection with Alpha: Fast DBI with Transformer Models for Real World Application_ (2025)](https://arxiv.org/pdf/2504.14886v1).
+malwi applies [DistilBert](https://huggingface.co/docs/transformers/model_doc/distilbert) and Support Vector Machines (SVM) based on the design of [_Zero Day Malware Detection with Alpha: Fast DBI with Transformer Models for Real World Application_ (2025)](https://arxiv.org/pdf/2504.14886v1). [pypi_malregistry](https://github.com/lxyeternal/pypi_malregistry) is used as a source for malicious samples.

 1. malwi compiles Python files to bytecode: